 All game viewing in the Eastern Cape is in Big Five areas (lion, leopard, rhino, elephant and cape buffalo), so for a stay of three nights your chances of seeing all five animals are good, although not guaranteed.
-The most elusive member of the Big Five – the leopard – can be relatively hard to spot due to its secretive nature and the fact that they are not as accustomed to vehicles in this region.
+The most elusive member of the Big Five in the Eastern Cape — the leopard — can be relatively hard to spot due to its secretive nature and the fact that they are not as accustomed to vehicles in this region.

 While on safari here I was lucky enough to enjoy two incredibly rare sightings.
-First a relaxed black rhino and her calf voluntarily came within five metres of the vehicle, then I spotted an extremely rare and nocturnal aardwolf during the day.
+First a relaxed black rhino and her calf voluntarily came within five meters of the vehicle, then I spotted an extremely rare and nocturnal aardwolf during the day.

 The Eastern Cape, unlike most other safari destinations, is malaria free.
 Equally, when it’s wetter in the Kruger region, you can still get great weather in the Eastern Cape.
 The best time to spot game in the Eastern Cape is between October and April.